 *This week for #52Weeks52Stories I was focusing on setting and description.
 I know my “creatures” in this story are not perfect yet, but I will continue to refine them*

 I could feel the knots in my muscles climbing up my shoulders to the back of my neck.
-As I wove my way between the throngs of pedestrians outside my busy office building, I rubbed my temples hoping for a bit of relief from the pressure mounting inside from inside the four walls of my job and from inside my head.
+As I wove my way between the throngs of pedestrians outside my busy office building, I rubbed my temples hoping for a bit of relief from the pressure mounting inside the four walls of my job and from inside my head.
 I needed a change of pace.
 A change of scenery.
 Anything.
 I walked the quick two-blocks to the park, my personal refuge when life got a little too crazy.

 Just looking at the entrance to Tawny Hill Park allowed me to breathe a bit deeper.
 This park stretched out before me in its quiet, green brilliance; if I could find peace anywhere in the concrete chaos of my day, it would be there.
 I walked down the main pathway arched with rose-covered trellises, the flowers in full bloom.
 A few butterflies flitted from blossom to blossom, and bees buzzed, heavy with pollen.
 No one else was in the park, and I reveled in having nature put on her beautiful show just for me.
 I breathed deeply and let the warm, scented spring air settle at the bottom of my lungs.
 I could feel a change in my posture and felt my shoulders relax.
 Finally, the knots began to unwind themselves.